What do FE Risk Scores tell me?

 E. are a measure of relative rather than absolute risk, which means that ones’s perception of an instrument’s riskiness is not clouded by the general ebb and flow of volatility in markets How are FE Risk Scores calculated?

 Any recognised measure of general investment market conditions would do.
-But since the reference point is set at 100, it just seemed more natural to use the FTSE100, in a UK context.
+But since the reference point is set at 100, it just seemed more natural to use the UK leading 100 shares.
 When Risk Scores are calculated for other parts of the world, more relevant local reference points will be used, and the data will be rebased to local currencies.
 Typically, what can I expect FE Risk Scores to show me? (examples – eg cash scores likely to be lower than equity)

 In the UK, the following instrument types will be Risk Scored – UK Equities, UK Unit trusts and OEIC’s, UK Life and Pension Funds, Offshore funds for sale in the UK, ETF’s and VCT’s, as well as Fund sector averages and Indices.
 In addition any portfolio can be Risk Scored.
 How do I use these scores in tandem with FE’s other fund and manager ratings?